quicwg/multipath/draft-ietf-quic-multipath.md

 ## ACK_MP Frame {#ack-mp-frame}

 The ACK_MP frame (types TBD-00 and TBD-01)
-is an extension of the ACK frame defined by {{QUIC-TRANSPORT}}.
-It is used to acknowledge packets that were sent on different paths using multiple packet number spaces.
+is an extension of the ACK frame specified in {{Section 19.3 of QUIC-TRANSPORT}}.
+It is used to acknowledge packets that were sent on different paths using each an own packet number space.
 If the frame type is TBD-01, ACK_MP frames also contain the sum of QUIC packets with associated ECN marks received on the acknowledged packet number space up to this point.